Perssu Madura City

 Persatuan Sepakbola Sumenep (also known as Perssu Madura City) is an Indonesian football club based in Sumenep Regency, East Java.
-They currently compete in Liga 4 East Java zone.
+It currently compete in Liga 4 East Java zone.

 History

-This club was established on 1977, they started their work in the Indonesian football league by playing in the Liga Indonesia Third Division.
-In the 2011—12 season, Perssu, who at that time was ranked 11th in Third Division and they were entitled to promotion to Liga Indonesia Second Division.
-In its inaugural season in Second Division, they ended this season's competition in 6th place.
+Established on 1977, the club began its tenure in the Indonesian football league by playing in the Liga Indonesia Third Division.
+In the 2011-12 season, Perssu, which at that time was ranked 11th in Third Division, were entitled to promotion to Liga Indonesia Second Division.
+In its inaugural season in Second Division, the club finished in 6th place.
 After a change in format, Perssu played in 2014 Liga Nusantara.

-In December 2014, they were promoted to the Liga Indonesia Premier Division.
+In December 2014, the club was promoted to the Liga Indonesia Premier Division.

-In 2016 Indonesia Soccer Championship B, Perssu managed to achieve quite a proud achievement by becoming the third-place under PSCS Cilacap and PSS Sleman, at that time Perssu Sumenep managed to beat Martapura through the penalty shootout.
+In 2016 Indonesia Soccer Championship B, Perssu achieved a third-place finish under PSCS Cilacap and PSS Sleman.
+Perssu Sumenep managed to beat Martapura through the penalty shootout.

-However, in the 2017 Liga 2, Perssu was ranked 6th in group 6, and they had to be relegated to Liga 3 along with 39 other clubs.
+However, in the 2017 Liga 2, Perssu was ranked 6th in Group 6, and was relegated to Liga 3 along with 39 other clubs.